tira-io/tirex-tracker/README.md

 ### C development

 > [!TIP]
-> If you are not familiar with CMake, we highly recommend using the [CMake VSCode extension](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/how-to.md#configure-a-project).
+> If you are not familiar with CMake, we highly recommend using the [CMake Visual Studio Code extension](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/how-to.md#configure-a-project).

 We use the meta-build tool [CMake](https://cmake.org/) to configure the project.
 Different build targets are used so that you can select what to build.
 [Doxygen](https://doxygen.nl/) is used to generate the documentation for the C API.
 If you haven't installed CMake and/or Doxygen, please install it as described [here for CMake](https://cmake.org/download/) and [here for Doxygen](https://doxygen.nl/download.html)

 First, configure CMake enable desired build targets by running the following.
-Here, we use [GCC](https://gcc.gnu.org/) but any **C++20 compliant** compiler also works.
+Here, we use [GCC](https://gcc.gnu.org/) but any C++20 compliant compiler also works.

 ```shell
 cmake -S c/ -B c/build/ \